SouroJ/Simple-Study/README.md

 1. To-Do List:
    - Add, edit, and delete tasks easily
    - Mark tasks as completed

+3. History page:
+   - All deleted tasks are displayed with timestamps

 2. Study Method Quiz:
    - Take an interactive quiz to find out the best study methods for you